namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 As part of this refactor, I fixed a long-standing issue in CI testing: notebooks used absolute %run calls that forced CI to overwrite staging paths, potentially breaking others’ workflows.
 By switching to relative paths, I was able to redirect tests into a safe, isolated test location.
 To avoid interfering with production or staging, I settled on using a fixed test path that was cleared at the start of each run—a simpler, more reliable choice than the dynamic timestamped paths I had originally considered.

 This work reduced duplication, eliminated fragile dependencies, and simplified ongoing maintenance for a package we still needed to support.
 Just as importantly, it was a learning experience for me: I practiced scoping my refactor carefully, resisting the temptation to add clever complexity, and shipping a smaller, safer change instead.

+## Formalized and documented our ML pipeline data-sensitivity policy, clarifying rules for handling predictive outputs and establishing default “sensitive-by-inheritance” guidance for mixed-source pipelines.
+, (yyyy-mm-dd)
+...
+Our ML platform had long operated under an implicit understanding of how to handle sensitive data — but not a clearly written rule.
+The ambiguity showed up when discussing predictive pipeline outputs: if a model read from sensitive sources but wrote only pseudonymized results, should those outputs still be stored in a sensitive location?

+Opinions varied across team members.
+Some argued that pseudonymization was sufficient to allow writing to a non-sensitive zone.
+Others felt that provenance mattered more — that any pipeline touching sensitive inputs should default to writing sensitive outputs, regardless of transformations.

+To resolve this, I gathered the various viewpoints, and drafted explicit guidance in our internal wiki.
+With input from several colleagues, we agreed on a conservative principle:

+"If any input to a predictive pipeline is sensitive, the output should also be treated as sensitive."

+This decision recognized the reality that model code evolves, and it would be risky to depend on future reviews always catching subtle data-leak vectors.
+The new written policy gave everyone a clear rule of thumb, reducing confusion and ensuring a stronger default stance on data protection.